Boats of wishes

 – Where do they go?

-– They follow the flow and our wishes are inside them.
-We don’t know the destiny, the place where our wishes arrive, we have to think that it’s an imaginary place and someone might read the messages and if it will be possible our wishes can be granted.
-Of course, to grant the wish, this guy must have good behaviour.
-He must be a good guy.
+– They follow the flow, and our wishes are inside them.
+We don’t know the destiny, the place where our wishes arrive.
+We have to think that it’s an imaginary place, and someone might read the messages, and if it is possible, our wishes can be granted.
+Of course, to grant the wish, this guy must be a good guy.
 Do you understand me?

-The boy had no idea about wishes and at that moment he asked his father to explain to him if it’s possible to learn how to make those joys, using newspaper sheets.
-His father took another sheet and taught him to make many hats and boats, and the boy played with them to create fancy incredible war battles.
+The boy had no idea about wishes, and at that moment he asked his father to explain to him if it is possible to learn how to make those joys using sheets.
+His father took another sheet and taught him to make many hats and boats, and the boy played with them to create fancy, incredible war battles.

 – Your father went away, son.